-Joins a study of the history of the modern world with students' understanding of their place in the contemporary world.
-Competing histories of the modern world's origins are followed by a comparative study of western and non-western societies and the forces giving rise to modernism, reaction, revolution, and postmodern tendencies from the 13th century to the present times.
+This course joins a study of the history of the modern world with students' understanding of their place in the contemporary world.
+Competing histories of the modern world's origins are followed by a comparative study of western and non-western societies and the forces giving rise to modernism, reaction, revolution, and postmodern tendencies from the thirteenth century to the present times.
 Writing intensive.